 Red tape is everywhere

 Now there are different aspects to the red tape associated with the building of your new home.
-You need to get approval to build a home in the first place, your builder needs to get permits for various parts of the building process, the contractors will need to comply with building codes, for example the glazing contractors will need to install glass to the correct safety standards and you need to get a clearance from the building inspectors at various stages of the build and finally, when your house is finished, you need to get what is usually called a certificate of occupancy.
+You need to get approval to build a home in the first place, your builder needs to get permits for various parts of the building process, the contractors will need to comply with building codes, for example the glazing contractors will need to install glass, such as shower screens and mirrors to the correct safety standards and you need to get a clearance from the building inspectors at various stages of the build and finally, when your house is finished, you need to get what is usually called a certificate of occupancy.
 This is the final piece of red tape which allows you to actually move into your new home.

 Understand from the very beginning that red tape exists.
 In some states and with some councilsit is more complex than with others.
 But never lose sight of the fact that you have to deal with authorities, and that governments, councils and red tape go hand-in-hand.